Tacheng Prefecture

-Tacheng Prefecture is located in the Northern Xinjiang, People's Republic of China.
-It has an area of 98,824 km2 and a population of 935,600 (2017).
+Tacheng Prefecture, also known as Tarbagatay Prefecture, is located in northern Xinjiang, People's Republic of China.
+It has an area of 98,824 km2 and a population of 992,444 (2020).
 It is a part of Ili Kazakh Autonomous Prefecture.
 The prefecture level city of Karamay forms a separate enclave in the middle of Tacheng.

 Subdivisions

 Tacheng prefecture is divided into 3 county level cities, 3 counties, and 1 autonomous county.

+Demographics

 Geography

 See Emin Valley, Tarbagatai Mountains, Saur Mountains, Gurbantünggüt Desert.